 Home Equity Conversion Mortgages (HECM), the most common type of reverse mortgage loan, require you to keep up with your property taxes and property insurance.
-Failure to pay either of you can result in foreclosure.
-Inverted home loans generally need to be repaid when you move out of the house or when you die.
+Failure to pay either of these can result in foreclosure.
+Generally, these loans need to be repaid when you move out of the house or when you die.
 However, the loan may need to be repaid sooner if the home is no longer your primary residence, if you don't pay property taxes or property insurance, or if you don't keep the house in good condition.

 When you have a regular mortgage, you make payments to the lender every month to buy your home over time.
 With a reverse mortgage, the lender pays you.
 This type of loan takes part of the net worth of your home and converts it into payments for you, a kind of prepayment on the net worth of your home.
 The money you receive is usually tax-free.

 You usually don't have to return the money while you live in your house.
 When you die, sell your home, or move, you, your spouse, or your estate would repay the loan.
 Sometimes that means selling the house to get money to repay the loan.
 The homeowner can choose which payments they prefer and only pays interest on the money used.
 If the homeowner moves or dies, all the money earned by selling the home is reimbursed to the lender who provides a reverse mortgage.

 If a homeowner is unable to make these payments, the reversed mortgage loan could be declared overdue and potentially default, leading to foreclosure.
 To avoid this situation, homeowners should seriously consider whether or not they could continue to pay their property taxes and insurance before accepting a reverse mortgage.
 If you already have a reverse mortgage and are in this situation, don't panic.
 Nobody wants to foreclose on their home.
 Foreclosure is of no real use to anyone, not to banks, not to you or to the government.